-Financial aid funds are verified and disbursed on the census date of each semester.
-Students receiving a financial aid refund will be verified by the Financial Aid office before any check is cut to the student.
+Financial aid funds are verified and applied to a student's accounts to pay tuition/fees and book charges on the census date of each semester.
+After the charges have been paid, any refund will be verified by the Financial Aid Office before any check is cut to the student.
 The Business Office is responsible for the billing and receiving module and the disbursement of financial aid refund checks.
 Refund checks must be mailed to the students 14 days after funds have been disbursed to the students' accounts.
-Financial aid refund check runs are performed twice a week during the long semesters and once a week during the summer terms.
+Financial Aid refund check runs are performed twice a week during the long semesters and once a week during the summer terms.